Ahhh, the challenge of managing multiple senders.

 3) They monitor clients and enforce their policies

-Just as some apples start out looking good and then turn bad, you will have a client who starts out with an organic, high-quality list but then succumbs to temptation and purchases a list.
+Just as some apples start out looking good and then turn bad, you will have a client who starts with an organic, high-quality list but then succumbs to temptation and purchases a list.
 You will have client accounts compromised and used to send spam.
-You will need a structure in place to detect these situations and address the problem.
+You need a structure in place to detect these situations and address the problem.

 4) They build a deliverability operations plan

 Now that you are keeping the bad apples out of your basket (also called Policy Enforcement), there is still work to be done called Deliverability Operations.